se/workshop-distributed-lock/README.md

 - Distributed Lock with MongoDb
 - Distributed Lock with File System (Just testing purposes.)

-Examples is just for test purposes and understanding the usage.
+Examples are just for test purposes and understanding the usage.

 ### About